Iglesia ni Cristo: Reception from other religions and denominations

 Karl Keating, the founder of Catholic Answers, said in 1990 that the INC engages in anti-Catholicism and anti-Protestantism in its God's Message magazine.
 Keating views the church as being built on a set of anti-Catholic doctrines, and that their lessons, as well as their God's Message magazine are dedicated more to debunking Catholic and Protestant beliefs and doctrines than to explaining their own positions.

 In 1992, the Movie and Television Review and Classification Board (MTRCB) gave an X rating to the church's television program of the same name, Ang Iglesia ni Cristo, for "criticizing different religions, based on their own interpretation of the Bible."
 (Note: Particularly cited were attacks of the INC against the Veneration of Mary, and the celebration of Christmas.)
 The MTRCB also recommended for the program to "delve on explaining their own faith and beliefs and avoid attacks on other faith."
 Banking on the principle of freedom of religion, the INC appealed the case to the Court of Appeals in 1995, which affirmed the MTRCB's actions, and to the Supreme Court in 1996, which reversed the appellate court's decision.
 The principle applied in this particular case was also cited in a 2005 case between the MTRCB and Filipino media company ABS-CBN.

 Let Us Reason Ministries, an online apologetics research group, has challenged the Iglesia ni Cristo's doctrines that one can only receive salvation if they are a member of the INC, and for saying that the INC has the sole authority from God to interpret and preach the Bible, while other religions do not.
-They also say that the Iglesia ni Cristo fallaciously misinterprets Biblical passages in order to suit their doctrines.
+They also say that the Iglesia ni Cristo fallaciously misinterprets Biblical passages to suit their doctrines.

 Ibn Majah, a former INC member who converted to Islam, observed in 2006 that the monotheistic view of the INC "served as a bridge for him to embrace Islam."
 He also compared his conversion to Islam as "much better" than his experience with the INC. He also commended the Muslim commitment to prayer, which he professed he has not found in the INC.

 In his Annual Report in 2016, Adventist Executive Secretary G. T. Ng referred to the INC as a possible source of lessons for the Seventh-day Adventist Church on how to nurture their members.
 In particular, Ng remarked how the INC considers membership care seriously.
 Ng also said, "When members come to church, they report their presence.
 After the service is over, elders and deacons take note of the names of the absentees and visit each one in the afternoon."